illBeRoy/secured-chat-client/README.md

 ![windows screenshot](assets/readme/screenshot-win.png)

-### running and packaging
+### Running and Packaging

 **NPM tasks**

 In order to fully use the source code, basic knowledge of [npm](https://www.npmjs.org) is required.

-The following npm tasks exist:
+The following npm tasks are available:

 * `clean` - cleans the compiled code directory
 * `compile` - compiles source code into es5